Introduction

 Backend/runtime

-- Next.js API routes and middleware for server logic
+- Next.js API routes and Edge middleware for server logic

 - Supabase:

-@supabase/ssrfor server/client instantiation and cookie management@supabase/supabase-jsfor DB/auth/edge functions
+@supabase/ssrfor server/client instantiation and cookie management@supabase/supabase-jsfor DB / auth / edge function invocation

 - Directus SDK (